 The course is designed to be completed within 1 year, but as much of the learning is completed online with flexible deadlines, you can opt to study at a slower pace and complete the training over 2 years.
 In order to complete within 1 year the average student should expect to study for 14-16 hours per week.
 Towards the end of the course there will be a Clinical Summer School where you will advance your learning, meet other students and be able to put your knowledge into practice.

 This course is written in line with the National Occupational Standards (NOS) for the practise of Naturopathy.
-Once this course is available we will be applying for recognition with the General Naturopathic Council.

 In order to become a fully registered Naturopath, you will also need to have studied medical science (Anatomy, Physiology and Pathology) Bodywork, plus a naturopathic discipline as a specialism, such as Nutrition, Homeopathy, Acupuncture or Herbal Medicine.
 We offer courses in Homeopathy (level 6 equivalent) or Nutritional Therapy (level 5 equivalent) which make an ideal accompaniment to this course.
 We also have medical science courses in Anatomy & Physiology (level 3 equivalent) and Pathology & Disease (level 4 equivalent).